emhart/10-simple-rules-data-storage/manuscript/manuscript.md

    threatened species, or confidential business information)?
  - Will institutional validation be required prior to releasing the data?
- - Does the funding agency mandate data deposition in a publicly available archive, and if so, where and under what license?
+ - Does the funding agency mandate data deposition in a publicly available archive, and if so, when, where, and under what license?
  - Does the target journal mandate data deposition?

-None of these questions have universal answers, nor are they the only questions one should ask before starting data acquisition.
+None of these questions have universal answers, nor are they the only questions to ask before starting data acquisition.
 But knowing the what, when, and how of *your* use of the data will bring you close to a reliable roadmap on how to handle data from acquisition through publication to archive.

 # Rule 3: Keep raw data raw {-}